ilabcode/pyhgf/docs/source/theory.md

 Note that if Node~$i$ additionally has a **VOPE** parent node, the estimated volatility $\nu_i^{(k+1)}$ that enters the precision update would also depend on the posterior mean of that volatility parent (cf. **PREDICTION step** for **VOPE** coupling).

-In general, the prediction of the mean will depend only on whether Node~$i$ has a value parent or not, whereas the prediction of the precision only depends on whether Node~$i$ has a volatility parent or not.
+In general, the prediction of the mean will depend only on whether Node $i$ has a value parent or not, whereas the prediction of the precision only depends on whether Node $i$ has a volatility parent or not.

 Thus, the **PREDICTION step** only depends on knowing the node's own posteriors and receiving the value parent's posterior in time before the new input arrives.

++++

 ## Computations for VOPE coupling